When analyzing and interpreting data, choosing the best graphs for comparing two sets of data is crucial.

 More so, it uses two axes to easily illustrate the relationships between two variables with different magnitudes and scales of measurement.

 The visualization design displays data as an arrangement of information in a series of data points called ‘markers’ connected by straight line segments.
 You can use the chart to visualize a trend in the data over time intervals.
-In a typical line chart, you have an x and y-axis.
-The dual axes line chart features one x-axis and two y-axis.
+In a typical line chart, you have an x-axis and a y-axis.
+The dual axes line chart features one x-axis and two y-axes.

 A Dual Axis Bar and Line Chart is one of the best graphs for comparing two sets of data for a presentation.